• Home

 The Tuners, Bridge and Shell

-Tuning Pegs: Original fragments have not been saved.
-Replaced with new pegs of similar shape and size from aged Australian blackwood.
+Tuning Pegs: Original fragments have not been saved Replaced with new Mother of Pearl pegs of similar shape and size by D. Naumov

-The Bridge: Original fragments have not been saved.
-Replaced with a new bridge of similar shape and size from aged Rosewood.
+The Bridge: Original fragments have not been saved; replaced with Ebony wood bridge of similar shape and size

 The Tuners, Bridge and Shell